These four variables are what we use to measure trust in people – even though we aren’t aware of it…

-These four variables are what we use to measure trust in people – even though we aren’t aware of it… we measure people up all the time and how we think and feel about these variables, all of them combine to give us and others a level of trustworthiness.
+We measure people up all the time and how we think and feel about these variables, all of them combine to give us and others a level of trustworthiness.

-We often think of ‘currency’ as the transfer of money.
-And that’s true.
-But there are other ways to think about and apply the term.
 For example, how you conduct your business can be thought of in terms of currency – how you trade your services and what you get in return for those services.
 And on the flip side – your patients pay for your services and what type of service they get from you.

 Why Is Trust Important For Your Business?

-As professionals we like to think we are trusted advisors for our patients and that we have credibility due to our knowledge, training and expertise.
-By being aware of the TRUST EQUATION – you are able to look at different aspects of yourself and how you relate to people.
+As professionals, we like to think we are trusted advisors for our patients and that we have credibility due to our knowledge, training, and expertise.
+By being aware of the TRUST EQUATION, you are able to look at different aspects of yourself and how you relate to people.

 The Four Trust Variables